Emmanuelle 6

-Emmanuelle 6 is a 1988 French softcore erotica movie directed by Bruno Zincone, and starred Austrian actress Natalie Uher.
-The screenplay was written by cult erotic horror specialist Jean Rollin, based on the novel Emmanuelle: The Joys of a Woman by Emmanuelle Arsan.
+Emmanuelle 6 is a 1988 English-language French softcore erotica movie directed by Bruno Zincone, and starred Austrian actress Natalie Uher.
+The screenplay was written by cult erotic horror specialist Jean Rollin.
+It is a sequel to 1987's Emmanuelle 5 and the sixth installment in the film series of the same name.

+Production

 The filming location was Venezuela.
 Although hardcore scenes were filmed to make this remake of the original 1974 version more edgy, they were not used in any known available cuts except for the French VHS version, which is 10 minutes longer.

-Plot

-Emmanuelle (Natalie Uher) lives in Bangkok with her husband Jean, who is several years older.
-She likes him because he's taught her much sexually, and he likes her because she is very eager to learn.
-Although both have had extramarital affairs, they tolerate it as they are content with their arrangement.

-A young woman named Marie-Ange comes to the house to visit with Emmanuelle, and she wants more than talk from her, but Emmanuelle herself is magnetically drawn to an older man named Bee, and one day he invites her to join him "in the jungle," to which she does.
+Until the release of the 2024 reboot, it was the last film in the series to be filmed in English, with the series going back to film in French starting with the following entries.
+It was followed by a sequel, Emmanuelle 7, released in 1993.

 Release

 It was released in July 1988 in France, but due to its dwindling popularity (despite the name) and the rise of more conventional hard-core pornography available for home viewing, the film made very little money and was never released worldwide except briefly in Spain and Germany.